logicalclocks/logicalclocks.github.io/docs/user_guides/mlops/serving/deployment.md

   </figure>
 </p>

-Once in the deployments page, click on `New deployment` if there are not existing deployments or on `Create new deployment` at the top-right corner to open the deployment creation form.
+Once in the deployments page, you can create a new deployment by either clicking on `New deployment` (if there are no existing deployments) or on `Create new deployment` it the top-right corner.
+Both options will open the deployment creation form.

 ### Step 2: Basic deployment configuration

-A simplified creation form will appear including the most common deployment fields among all the configuration possible.
+A simplified creation form will appear including the most common deployment fields from all available configurations.
 We provide default values for the rest of the fields, adjusted to the type of deployment you want to create.

 In the simplified form, select the model framework used to train your model (i.e., _TensorFlow Serving_ or _Python_).
 Then, select the model you want to deploy from the list of available models under `pick a model`.